chjackson/chjackson.github.io/index.md

-For an index of all Chris Jackson's projects, see [his Github front page](https://github.com/chjackson)
+For an index of all Chris Jackson's projects on GitHub, see [his GitHub front page](https://github.com/chjackson)

 ## Projects with web-based documentation